khulnasoft-lab/khulnasoft-ui/src/components/base/link/link.md

   multiple meta links.
 Meta links share a meaningful datapoint or reference, and are only links secondarily.
 For example, the primary function of including "%15.8" in a string is to communicate the milestone, though it can also link to more information about it.
-Meta links represent a wide variety of content and their style adapts for each context.
+Meta links represent a wide variety of content and should be styled specifically for the contexts in which they appear.
 - Mention: Indicates when a user is "@" mentioned in the content.
 The username links to the user's profile.
 A mention link can be within body or meta content.